bbriscoe/single-delay-metric/README.md

 ## Don't we need two metrics?

 In systems that aim for a certain delay, it has been common to quote mean delay and jitter.
 The distribution of delay is usually asymmetric, mostly clustered around the lower end, with the median close to the minimum, but with a long tail of higher delays [[Sundar20](#Sundar20)].
 Most industry jitter metrics [[Sundar20](#Sundar20)] are insensitive to the shape of this tail, because they are dominated by the *average* variability in the bulk of the traffic around the mean.
-However, it doesn't matter how little or how much variability there is in all the traffic that arrives before the play-out time.
+However, for real-time, it doesn't matter how little or how much variability there is in all the traffic that arrives before the play-out time.
 It only matters how much traffic arrives too late.
 The size of all the lower-than-average delay should not be allowed to counterbalance a long tail of above-average delay.

 The argument for a single percentile delay metric is strongest for real-time applications, including real-time media [[Bouch00](#Bouch00)], [[Yim11](#Yim11)] and online games.
 But a delay metric is also important for non-real-time applications, e.g. web and transactional traffic more generally (e.g. RPC).
 Here, average delay is indeed important.
 But still, the user's perception is dominated by the small proportion of longer delays [[Wilson11](#Wilson11)].